 Determining the core processes and functionality required to support your digital transformation strategy will inform which system components will be needed and will also offer some insights regarding how to continue to progress along the automation continuum.
 Core processes and functionality may include WIP management and control, data collection, reporting and analytics, advanced manufacturing intelligence and high automation.

 Identifying the system components which align with, and are required by, your digital transformation strategy will play a key role in determining an implementation and roll-out strategy.
-System components include MES, digital backbone, equipment integration and automation, recipe management, and automated material handling systems.
+System components include MES, digital backbone, equipment integration and automation, Industrial Internet of Things (IIoT), recipe management, and automated material handling systems.

 Digital Transformation: Key Benefits

 - Reduced operator training expense

 - End-to-end manufacturing transparency

 - Manufacturing agility